AshrafL7/Online-Orders-Dashb/README.md

 - This is **personal data**, randomly generated for learning, portfolio, and demonstration purposes.
 - Inspired by Blinkit-style last-minute ordering apps.
+- You can consider my dataset to use in any dashboard creation purpose like Tableau/ Power BI

 ---